josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/🛡️_trusted_signals_checklist_male_allies.md

 ---

 ## 🏮 Footer
-*Trusted Signals Checklist (Male Allies)* is a living node of the Polaris Protocol.
+*🛡 Trusted Signals Checklist (Male Allies)* is a living node of the Polaris Protocol.
 It provides a practical, pattern-based method for identifying safe men in environments where racialised misogyny and institutional bias shape everyday risk.

 > 📡 Cross-references: